Animal shelter: Germany

 Larger cities in Germany have a city shelter (Tierheim) for animals or contract with one of the many non-profit animal organizations in the country, which run their own shelters.
 Most shelters are populated by dogs, cats, and a variety of small animals like mice, rats, and rabbits.
 Additionally, there are so-called Gnadenhöfe ("mercy-farms") for larger animals that take cattle or horses from private owners who want to put them down for financial reasons.

 The Animal Protection Act prohibits killing of vertebrates without a proper reason.
 Generally, proper reasons are slaughtering or hunting for food production (cats and dogs are excepted from that), control of infectious diseases, painless killing "if continued life would imply uncurable pain or suffering" or if an animal poses a danger to the general public.
 The latter will be a reason for euthanasia only if an authority concerned with public safety orders it based on an investigation.
 Because of the ruling, all German animal shelters are practically no-kill shelters.
 Facilities must be led by a person who is certified in the handling of animals.
 Most shelters contract veterinarians to provide medical care.

+Czech Republic

+In the Czech Republic, approximately 42% of households own a pet, most commonly dogs and cats.
+Animal shelters in the country generally prioritise adoption over euthanasia or long-term housing.
+A study conducted between 2011 and 2015 across three Czech regions reported that 65% of cats entering shelters were adopted, while the remaining outcomes included unassisted death, euthanasia, or return to their original caretakers.
+Most cats admitted to shelters were under six months old and predominantly female, with intake rates peaking in summer and autumn.

+A separate study analysing 3,875 dogs housed in Czech municipal shelters between 2010 and 2013 found that lost dogs were typically reclaimed within one day, whereas abandoned dogs had a median waiting time of 23 days before adoption.
+Purebred dogs were adopted more quickly than crossbreeds.